dstar55/100-words-design-patterns-java/patterns/gof/Composite.md

 * [Usage](#Usage)

+###  <a id="Motivation"></a>Motivation

+Imagine that we need to develop a graphical framework which should speed up the development of business applications, where the user works with data using graphical forms.
+A graphical form is made up of the basic graphical elements, such as label, text, input field, button, list, etc.

+In order to draw something on the screen, each graphical element should implement a common interface with the draw method.
+But, in addition to the draw interface, some graphical elements must act as containers for other graphical elements.
+So, for example, a form is a container for labels, input fields and buttons.

+It seems that a tree structure can be the basis for such a graphical framework, but the problem is that we must treat a leaf node and an internal node the same way.
+This problem can be solved by using the Composite pattern.

+The Composite pattern composes objects into tree structures to represent part-whole hierarchies.
+A group of objects is to be treated the same way as a single instance of an object.

 ###  <a id="Story"></a>Story

-Compose objects into tree structures to represent part-whole hierarchies.
-Group of objects is to be treated in the same way as a single instance of an object.

-Lego brick represents Composite pattern.
+Lego brick represents a Composite pattern.
-A brick is a basic object, but on a same time brick is a container which can hold other bricks in order to construct complex objects.
+A brick is a basic object, but at the same time, a brick is a container which can hold other bricks in order to construct complex objects.